spcameron/blog-aggregator/README.md

 ## Database Setup

-Goose migration tooling is provided:

-Apply the schema in order (from the repo root):
+Goose migration tooling is provided, or apply the schema in order (from the repo root):

 ```bash
 psql "$DB_URL" -f sql/schema/001_users.sql